JetBrains/intellij-sdk-docs/topics/ui/controls/banner.md

 #### Information

-Use when actions can improve the user’s workflow, but are considered optional and can be safely ignored.
+Use when actions can improve the user’s workflow but are considered optional and can be safely ignored.

 ![](information-example.png){width=733 style=block}
 *The new tool window UI is suggested to improve the workflow for version control.*